The video experts blog

 - Click “Publish Settings” in the drop-down menu.

 - Select whether your embed should use Javascript or iframe code.
 These options are somewhat advanced.
-Javascript is the preferred option, as it supports more features, but iframe works on a wider range of services, including drag and drop website builders.
+Javascript is the preferred option, as it supports more features, but iframe works in a broader range of services, including drag-and-drop website builders.

 - Select all the code in the text box and copy it to your clipboard.